rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 sequence.
 The single `parentSection` reference does not change that.

 <!-- ======================================================================= -->
-## two levels of implicitness
+## levels of implicitness

-does that reveal anything?
+does that reveal/clarify anything?

 <!-- ======================================================================= -->
 ## clarified definition of top-level nodes